oplik0/reddit-blackout/README.md

 ## How to do indefinite blackout

 Just remove the schedule section of the workflow and run the workflow manually instead

+## How to reenable?

+If you decided you want to protest more, all you need to do it go to actions>blackout, enable workflow, and run it manually (or modify the schedule as you see fit)